wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-2.md

 Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that could not otherwise because of incompatible interfaces.

+#### Applicability

+Use the Adapter pattern when

+-   you want to use an existing class, and its interface does not match the one you need.
+-   you want to create a reusable class that cooperates with unrelated or unforeseen classes, that is, classes that don’t necessarily have compatible interfaces.
+-   (object adapter only) you need to use several existing subclasses, but it’s impractical to adapt their interface by subclassing every one.
+An object adapter can adapt the interface of its parent class.

 #### Examples

-`Class Adapter` – This form uses inheritance and extends the source interface.
+Class Adapter – This form uses inheritance and extends the source interface.

-`Object Adapter` – This form uses composition and adapter contains the source object.
+Object Adapter – This form uses composition and adapter contains the source object.

 {% highlight java %}
 class rLine {